 - What are you doing for entertainment?
 This is the ultimate question!
 Are you planning to play games, rent a bouncer, do a craft, or watch a gymnastics movie (or a combination of these things)?
 Consider things that your gymnast likes, but also consider what’s feasible if you are the one running the show.
 Sometimes what seemed like a good idea might be a nightmare once you are in the thick of things and realize the reality of doing a painting craft with 25 children!
 PRO TIP: Create a rough schedule for the party so you can be on top of time during the big day.

 - What kind of food will you be offering?
 Will you be ordering pizza or pasta from a local restaurant or preparing the food yourself?
 If you are preparing your own food, how much time with this take and is it worth it?
 If parents are staying, do you have options to offer them?
 Do you know if any of your guests have allergies or are gluten-free?
 If you’re planning a movie, do you have popcorn or other snacks for them to munch on during the movie?
 PRO TIP: Think about the time of day when deciding on your party time.
 If you’d rather keep it casual with snacks and cake then opt for an early afternoon party right after lunch time.

 - What kind of decorations will you have?
 Are you going for a certain color theme?
 Do you want to have balloons?
 Centerpieces?
 Banners?
+Is there a separate cake table?
+Will the kids have their own table?
 Will the party be outdoors or indoors or a combination of both?
-If it is outdoors you might have to consider different decorations than if your gymnastics-themed party was indoors only.
+PRO TIP: If you order a personalized cake topper or centerpiece your child can keep it for her room as a decoration.

 Gymnastics Party Invitations